 Paws in Motion offers a mobile home visit service for Hong Kong clients.

-We offer Veterinary Physiotherapy and Nursing services to dogs, cats, rabbits and even exotic pets!
+We offer Veterinary Physiotherapy services to dogs, cats, rabbits and even exotic pets!

 Post-surgical repair of joint problems such as cruciate rupture, total hip replacement, osteoarthritis, joint dysplasia, fracture repair, soft tissue trauma of the muscles, tendons and ligaments.